Code-Institute-Submissions/raphaelmar-Milestone-project-1/readme.md

 * Freeformatter (code formatting)
 * CSS color code (colour picking)
 * Pixabay (copyright free images)
-* Nu HTML checker (code validation)
+* Nu HTML checker and Jigsaw CSS validator (code validation)

 <h2>Testing and bugs</h2>

 I have tested the site on a variety of devices (Android and Apple phones, Ipad, Laptops) as well as various browsers (Safari, Chrome, Firefox), I have asked various users to test the site, using the github link.
-The site works and looks fairly consistently accross the board.
+The site works and looks fairly consistently across the board.
-The main issue that I had was with the image display of the Jumbotron on Apple phones and tablets, which seem to interpret the CSS "cover" differently to other devices.
+The main issue that I had was with the image display of the Jumbotron on Apple phones and tablets, as the CSS "cover" seems to ne interpreted slightly differently to other devices.
+Although not esthetically pleasing, it does not impair the functionality of the site.

 <h2>Deployment</h2>

-I used GitPod as æy IDE, it works well in tandem with Git Hub and it's easy to go from one to the other.
+I used GitPod as my IDE, it works well in tandem with Git Hub and it's easy to go from one to the other.
 I installed the GitPod Chrome add-on, and was able to create the repository in Git Hub and work straightaway on my site in Git Pod.
 I then used the terminal (git add-commit-push) to commit my work to Git Hub.
 For the remote deployment in  Git Hub, I:

 * Selected the milestone-project-1 from my GitHub dashboard.